Someone asked me a really good question, what is the history of your house? Do you know, I had to think about the answer.

-Afterwards I was thinking about ‘what is the history of your house?’ and I realised I was thinking in rather narrow terms.
+Afterwards I was thinking about ‘what is the history of your house?’ and I realized I was thinking in rather narrow terms.

-Our bedroom is the old cantina of the house, it had old olive and wine vats and oak barrels – our en-suite bathroom used to be used for smoking meat and had a black ceiling when we bought the house that we had to have sandblasted before we could use it.
-The outside oven had a storage space and when we demolished it to build my studio on the back of the house it was full of maize that was obviously being stored as animal feed.
+Our bedroom is the old cantina of the house, it had old olive and wine vats and oak barrels – our en-suite bathroom used to be used for smoking meat and had a black ceiling when we bought the house.
+We had to have sandblasted before we could use it.
+The outside oven had a storage space and when we demolished it to build my art studio on the back of the house it was full of maize!
+That was obviously being stored as animal feed.
 You can imagine the family that lived here in those days slaughtering and smoking their own animals and growing and making their own olive oil and wine.
 I often think of them standing looking at the wonderful view.

 Thinking more widely about the history of the house, in one of the downstairs rooms there is the sign for the Red Brigade painted on the wall and local tradition has it that members of the Red Brigade evaded the authorities by hiding in the house.
 The Red Brigade (Brigatte Rosse) was a left-wing paramilitary organisation that was notorious for its attempts to de-stabilise Italy in the 1970s and 80s.
 They famously kidnapped and murdered the former Christian Democrat Prime Minister Aldo Moro in 1978.